Published July 2024. Last updated June 2025.

 Stakeholders (including consumers) are interested in sustainability.
 While information on diet and sustainability was included in the 2013 Guidelines, it was one of the key new topics respondents nominated for review in an NHMRC 2021 stakeholder survey.
 One in 3 respondents included diet and sustainability when answering the question about what new topics should be included in the revised guidelines.

-The Dietary Guidelines Expert Committee also identified priority diet and nutrition topics for review after detailed scoping and consultation.
-The Expert Committee considered diet and sustainability a high priority for review as there is likely to be significant new evidence since the development of the 2013 Dietary Guidelines.
+The Dietary Guidelines Expert Committee prioritised diet and nutrition topics for evidence review after the detailed scoping and consultation.
+They considered diet and sustainability a high priority for evidence review as there is likely to be significant new evidence since the development of the 2013 Dietary Guidelines.
+A detailed description of the scoping activities and prioritisation process is published in the Prioritisation Process Report for the review of the evidence underpinning the Australian Dietary Guidelines.

 In addition, the National Health and Climate Strategy includes an action to consider economic, social, and environmental sustainability in the revised Dietary Guidelines.
 Australia is a signatory to the COP28 Declaration on Food and Agriculture which includes an action to consider the environmental and social impacts of agriculture and food systems in public policy.